alisiia2601/assignment-2/ASSIGNMENT2_FEEDBACK.md

 Loops:
   For: ✅ ❌
-  The eval() functions runs the string that is passed to it, and in the case where the string is use entered data it is a security risk.
+  The eval() functions runs the string that is passed to it, and in the case where the string is user entered data it is a security risk.
 As a result it is strongly recommended to NEVER use eval.
 In this case there's no security risk, but there is a better way to do what you are trying to do.

   Arrays and string have an "includes" function - https://www.w3schools.com/jsref/jsref_includes_array.asp - that returns a boolean.
 So you should delete the for loop from line 15, then at line 62 change the if:

   if (word.includes(guess))

-  You could also cange line 49 - if ( guess === wordGuessedLetters[p]) to use an include and move it to outside the loop.
+  You could also change line 49 - if ( guess === wordGuessedLetters[p]) to use an include and move it to outside the loop.

-  Using included means you couldd restructure the entire while loop from line 47 - ie.e first check if the user has already guessed the word else chck if word includes guess
+  Using includes means you could restructure the entire while loop from line 47 - ie. first check if the user has already guessed the word else check if word includes guess

   Line 61 - for (let c = 0; c < 1; c++)
   That will only run once so doesn't need to be loop and doesnt need the breaks.